rotundasoftware/cartero/README.md

 	// (required) The "public" directory of your application, that is, the directory that
 	// is served by your web server.
 In Node.js / Express applications this is generally the
 	// "static" directory.
 Like all paths in these options, it should be relative to `projectDir`.
+	// Cartero will automatically create directories within `publicDir` into which processed
+	// assets will be dumped, named (by default) `library-assets` and `view-assets`, containing
+	// assets that pertain to bundles and page views, respectively.
 	"publicDir" : "static/",

 	// (required) Either "dev" or "prod".
 In "dev" mode a) the `minificationTasks` are not run